AllYourBot/hostedgpt/README.md

 ## Deploy the app on Fly.io

-Deploying to Fly.io is another great option.
+Deploying to Fly.io is another option.
 It's not quite one-click like Render and it's not 100% free.
-But we've made the configuration really easy for you and the cost should be about $2 per month, and Render costs $7 per month after 90 days of free service so Fly is actually less expensive over the long term.
+We've made the configuration really easy for you but it appears that it now costs $38 to activate the Postgres database.

 1. Click Fork > Create New Fork at the top of this repository. **Pull your forked repository down to your computer (the usual git clone ...)**.
 1. Go into the directory you just created with your git clone and run `bundle`
-1. Install the Fly command-line tool on Mac with `brew install flyctl` otherwise `curl -L https://fly.io/install.sh | sh` ([view instructions](https://fly.io/docs/hands-on/install-flyctl/))
+1. Install the Fly command-line tool on Mac with `brew install flyctl` otherwise there is a 'curl' command ([view instructions](https://fly.io/docs/hands-on/install-flyctl/))
 1. Think of an internal Fly name for your app, it has to be unique to all of Fly.
 You'll use this **APP_NAME** three times in the steps below.
 First, in the root directory of the repository you pulled down, run `fly launch --build-only --copy-config --name=APP_NAME`

    - Say "Yes" when it asks if you want to tweak these settings

-1. When it opens your browser, (i) change the Database to `Fly Automated Postgres`, (ii) set the name to be `[APP_NAME]-db`, (iii) and you can set the configuration to `Development`.
+1. When it opens your browser, (i) change the Database to `Fly Managed Postgres`, and set the name to be `[APP_NAME]-db`.
 1. Click `Confirm Settings` at the bottom of the page and close the browser.
 1. The app will do a bunch of build steps and then return to the command line.
 Scroll through the output and **save the Postgres username & password somewhere as you'll never be able to see those again**.
 1. Next run `bin/rails db:setup_encryption[true]`.
 This will initialize some private keys for your app and send them to Fly.
 (If you get an error you may have forgotten to run `bundle`).
 1. Run `fly deploy --ha=false`
-1. Assuming you chose `Development` as the DB size in the step above, now you should run `bin/rails db:fly[APP_NAME,swap,512]` This will increase the swap on your database machine so that it doesn't crash since the Development database has less ram.
+1. In an older version of fly, you needed to run `bin/rails db:fly[APP_NAME,swap,512]` This increased the swap on your database machine so that it doesn't crash since the Development database has less RAM.

 You may want to read about [configuring optional features](#configure-optional-features).

 ## Deploy the app on Heroku

+**NOTE: Deploying to Heroku is currently broken for HostedGPT, so we could use some help fixing it!**

 Heroku is a one-click option that will cost $10/month for the compute (dyno) and database.
 By default, apps use Eco dynos ($5) if you are subscribed to Eco.
 Otherwise, it defaults to Basic dynos ($7).
 The Eco dynos plan is shared across all Eco dynos in your account and is recommended if you plan on deploying many small apps to Heroku.
 Eco dynos "sleep" after 30 minutes of inactivity and take a few seconds to wake up.
 Basic dynos do not sleep.